This is a post by Ellie Jo on mental wellness.

 Use this knowledge to help you improve your confidence and interactions with others.
 Pick something you feel most comfortable with at first and build your confidence slowly.
 It may be that way of standing, holding eye contact with others, or the word they use to assert themselves.

 Don’t allow others to guilt you into doing things you do not feel comfortable doing.
+Follow your own way, like a sigma.
 It is ok to say no if you do not want to do something or aren’t happy with a situation.
 Be it attending social events that increase your anxiety, allowing others to take advantage of your own self-esteem, or stopping someone’s opinions you do not agree with.

 How often have you put up with something because you didn’t have the confidence to speak up?
 Practice being assertive by communicating your opinions and taking on board other people’s onions and feelings without letting them affect you.